 Upside of “being about it”:

-Progression is rewarding, especially as and when you’ve pushed yourself.
+Progression is rewarding, especially when you’ve pushed yourself.

 Every bit of progress counts, no matter how big or small!
 Do not minimize your accomplishments, and don’t let outsiders or spectators discourage you or minimize your strides either.
 If you’ve made up in your mind that you’re gonna stop smoking, and you’ve reduced it to three cigarettes a day, from a pack a day, be proud of yourself.